MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/navigationview.md

 ![NavigationView in Compact mode, showing closed and open pane](images/navview_compact.png)

 -  When closed, a vertical sliver of the pane showing only icons and the nav button is visible.
--  Provides some indication of the selected location while using a small amount of screen real-estate.
+-  Provides some indication of the selected location while using a small amount of screen real estate.
 -  This mode is better suited for medium screens like tablets and [10-foot experiences](../input-and-devices/designing-for-tv.md).
 -  Pressing the nav button opens and closes the pane, which draws as an overlay above the header and content.
 Content does not reflow.
 -  The Header is not required and can be hidden to give Content more vertical space.